 How this fits a longer protocol

-If you're working through the muscle-preservation logic during GLP-1 loss or trying to consistently hit the protein-front-loading rule in our nutrition framework, cottage cheese is the cheapest way to add a 25–30 g protein hit at any meal of the day without adding cooking time.
+If you're working through the muscle-preservation logic during GLP-1 loss or trying to consistently hit the protein-front-loading rule in our nutrition framework, cottage cheese is the cheapest way to add a 25 to 30 g protein hit at any meal of the day without adding cooking time.

 The most underrated kitchen staple of the GLP-1 era.
 Cheap, fast, protein-dense, no recipe required.